An Empirical Study on the Intrinsic Privacy of SGD: Related Work

+Our observation that SGD is not greatly influenced by individual training examples is motivated by results on its algorithmic stability, a closely related concept.

-\paragraph{Stability of SGD} The results in this paper build from a line of work examining the algorithmic stability of SGD, which is closely related to sensitivity as used in differential privacy. \citet{Bousquet2002StabilityAG} first defined the notion of algorithmic stability for a learning algorithm such as SGD and related it to generalisation error. \citet{hardt2015train} expanded these results, relating them to modern deep learning techniques and hyperparameters of SGD; \citet{Kuzborskij2017DataDependentSO} extend the analysis to data-dependent stability and generalisation bounds.
+Bousquet and Elisseeff~\cite{Bousquet2002StabilityAG} first defined the notion of algorithmic stability for a learning algorithm such as SGD and related it to generalisation error.
+Hardt, Recht, and Singer~\cite{hardt2015train} expanded these results, relating them to modern deep learning techniques and hyper-parameters of SGD; Kuzborskij and Lampert~\cite{Kuzborskij2017DataDependentSO} extend the analysis to data-dependent stability and generalisation bounds.
 In these cases, and in much work studying SGD, the focus is on understanding the generalisation properties of the algorithm.
-While the links between stability, privacy, and generalisation have already been established~\cite{hardt2015train,Bousquet2002StabilityAG,Nissim2015OnTG}, to our knowledge this is the first work to directly explore the intrinsic privacy-preserving properties of SGD.
+While the links between stability and generalisation have already been established~\cite{Bousquet2002StabilityAG,hardt2015train}, and between privacy and generalisation~\cite{nissim2007smooth}, we believe ours is the first work to concretely characterize the noise and quantify the potential for intrinsic privacy in SGD.